core-wg/attacks-on-coap/draft-ietf-core-attacks-on-coap.md

 The goal with this document is motivating generic and protocol-specific recommendations on the usage of CoAP.
-Several of the discussed attacks can be mitigated with a security protocol offereing confidentiality and integrity such as DTLS, TLS, or OSCORE combined with the solutions in {{RFC9175}}.
+Several of the discussed attacks can be mitigated with a security protocol offering confidentiality and integrity such as DTLS, TLS, or OSCORE combined with the solutions in {{RFC9175}}.

 This document is a companion document to {{RFC9175}}